noir-lang/noir/docs/versioned_docs/version-v0.35.0/how_to/how-to-oracles.md

 - You understand the concept of a JSON-RPC server.
 Visit the [JSON-RPC website](https://www.jsonrpc.org/) if you need a refresher.
 - You are comfortable with server-side JavaScript (e.g. Node.js, managing packages, etc.).

+For reference, you can find the snippets used in this tutorial on the [Aztec DevRel Repository](https://github.com/AztecProtocol/dev-rel/tree/main/code-snippets/how-to-oracles).

 ## Rundown

 This guide has 3 major steps: